immortaltw/Unscented-Kalman-Filter-Project/README.md

 5. ./UnscentedKF

 Tips for setting up your environment can be found in the classroom lesson for the EKF project.

-Note that the programs that need to be written to accomplish the project are src/ukf.cpp, src/ukf.h, tools.cpp, and tools.h

-The program main.cpp has already been filled out, but feel free to modify it.

-Here is the main protocol that main.cpp uses for uWebSocketIO in communicating with the simulator.

 INPUT: values provided by the simulator to the c++ program